XInTheDark/PVplayer/README.md

 A one-of-a-kind engine that makes better use of the power of strong engines (e.g. Stockfish).

 ### How it works
-Heavily inspired by the idea of PVtrace, PVengine searches each move using a chess engine, then traces the PV line in every iteration for each move in order to provide an accurate evaluation of each move.
+Being an upgraded version of PVtrace, PVengine searches each move using a chess engine, then traces the PV line in every iteration for each move in order to provide an accurate evaluation of each move.
 It then chooses the move with the best PV evaluation.

-PVengine follows the UCI protocol, so you can type UCI commands just like in other engines, or use it in a chess GUI.

 ### Requirements
 The same as PVtrace (see above).